1. Visit the Domestic Violence Court

 You will be required to write a statement on what happened and why you need one.

-The clerk then takes your form to the magistrate who looks over your statement (this may take a day or two)
+The clerk then takes your form to the magistrate who looks over your statement (this may take a day or two).

-Both must appear in court
+Both you and your abuser must appear in court

 The order will be delivered to the abuser by the Sheriff or the police, to the address you have provided, and serves the abuser with a copy.

-The victim can then tell their side of the story, and the abuser gives theirs, none of the proceeding are made public, and at the end the magistrate decides to grant or not.
+You can then tell their side of the story, and the abuser gives theirs, none of the proceeding are made public, and at the end the magistrate decides to grant or not.

 Police stations in South Africa have been trained extensively in Domestic Violence, you will find that they will assist you, but remember some stations are small and only have a small contingent of police staff and vehicles available on night duty so been patient and they will assist you.